ShuvoDevDurjoy/Debra/README.md

-# Video Player App in C++ with OpenGL
+# Graphing App in C++ with OpenGL

 ## Overview
-This project is a basic video player written in pure C++ using OpenGL for rendering.
+This project is a basic Graphing written in pure C++ using OpenGL for rendering.
 It includes a custom UI without any external UI libraries or frameworks.

 ## Project Structure
 - **src/**: Contains source code for the application.
 - **include/**: Header files.
 - **shaders/**: OpenGL shaders for rendering the video.
-- **assets/**: Sample video and font files for UI elements.
 - **build/**: Compiled binaries and object files.

 ## Build Instructions